OpenMS/pyopenms-docs/docs/source/mass_decomposition.rst

 Fragment mass to amino acid composition
 ***************************************

-One challenge often encountered in mass spectrometry is the question of the composition of a specific mass fragment only given its mass.
+One challenge often encountered in :term:`mass spectrometry<Mass spectrometry>` is the question of the composition of a specific mass fragment only given its mass.
 For example, for the internal fragment mass ``262.0953584466`` there are three different interpretations within a narrow mass band of 0.05 Th: